evilprince2009/EraseConvo/README.md

   <img src="./Screenshots/1.png" alt="EraseConvo"/>

-After using EraseConvo, you WILL NOT be able to access your messages anymore.
+After using EraseConvo, you won't be able to access your conversations anymore.